Santroller/Santroller/wiring_guides/ps2.md

 sort: 6
 ---

-# Building an Adaptor for a PS2 Controller
+# Setting up an Adaptor for a PS2 Controller

 ## Supplies